-The SENDCO attends SEND Cluster meetings and SENDCO Circles with pyramid schools to develop a localised support network.
+Where appropriate, the SENDCO attends SEND Cluster meetings and SENDCO Circles with pyramid schools to develop a localised support network.
 Our SENDCO liaises with SENDCOs of receiving secondary schools; meetings are held if appropriate to ensure smooth transition.
 The EYFS team liaise with pre-school groups and nurseries.